Mai-Kai Restaurant: History

 The Mai-Kai was created by brothers Bob and Jack Thornton.
 They visited Don the Beachcomber in Chicago as children and even at that young age said they wanted to open a similar place.
 While attending college at Stanford University they often visited Trader Vic's restaurant in San Francisco.
 In 1955 after completing service in the armed forces, the brothers settled in Fort Lauderdale, Florida.
 Still less than 30 years old, they decided to open a Polynesian restaurant in an undeveloped area of Oakland Park, a suburb of Fort Lauderdale.
 Although the area seemed remote at first – "the middle of nowhere on U.S. 1" – a tourist industry was growing in Florida in the 1950s, and both cities were undergoing rapid residential expansion, so that the restaurant immediately developed a clientele of both locals and tourists.

 The original restaurant was designed by architect Charles F. McKirahan Sr. and decorated by Wayne Davidson.
 It cost $350,000 to complete, making it the most expensive restaurant built in the US that year.
 It earned more than a million dollars in its first year.
 It quickly became one of the top-grossing restaurants in the United States, and for many years it sold more rum than any other location in Florida.
 When the brothers opened the Mai-Kai they hired away number 2 chef Lin Ark Lee, known as Kenny Lee, number 2 bartender Mariano Licudine, maitre d' Andy Tanato and seating captain and purchasing agent Robert Van Dorpe from the Chicago Don the Beachcomber, along with many staff members.
 Van Dorpe became the first general manager of the Mai-Kai.

 The original restaurant contained five dining rooms and a 19-seat "Surfboard Bar" made of surfboards.
 Originally the roof of the Garden seating area was open.
 The constant nuisance of moving guests out of the rain caused them to enclose the roof with glass.
 That glass roof was opened and closed until maintenance issues kept it closed.

 In 1970, Jack Thornton sold his interest in the Mai-Kai to his brother Bob after he was struck ill by an aneurysm.
 Bob then expanded the restaurant, more than doubling its capacity.
 Bob died in 1989.
-Today the restaurant is run by Bob's stepson David Levy as CEO and his stepdaughter Kulani Thornton Gelardi as CFO.
+As of 2014 the restaurant was run by Bob's stepson David Levy as CEO and his stepdaughter Kulani Thornton Gelardi as CFO.

 In 2020, the Mai-Kai building closed following flooding caused by a burst pipe.
 The restaurant continued to host some outdoor gatherings.
-As of January 2021, the Mai-Kai is reportedly for sale.
+New partners started a $20 million renovation the building in 2023 and it reopened in November 2024.
+The new owners say it is a Polynesian venue, not a tiki bar.